pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

 level of displayed information.
 Here is what each noise level displays:

 | 0.
 Prints module-level collective counts
 | 1.
-Prints DTensor operations (not including trivial operations), module sharding information
+Prints dTensor operations not included in trivial operations, module information
 | 2.
-Prints tensor operations (not including trivial operations)
+Prints operations not included in trivial operations
 | 3.
 Prints all operations

 In the example above, you can see that the collective operation, all_reduce, occurs once in the forward pass